0% deposit mortgages: what are they and how can I get one?

 What is a guarantor mortgage?

-A guarantor mortgage doesn’t require a deposit, and you must have a guarantor.
-This type of mortgage can also be an option if you have a bad credit score or no credit history.
+A guarantor mortgage doesn’t require a deposit, but instead you need a guarantor who will usually need to be a homeowner themselves.
+You must have a guarantor.
+This type of mortgage can also be an option if you have a poor credit history or no credit history.

-The catch is that if you can’t pay your mortgage, your guarantor covers your payments – and as their property is ‘security,’ the lender can sell it if neither you nor the guarantor can pay.
+The catch is that if you can’t pay your mortgage, your guarantor must cover your payments – and as their property is ‘security,’ the lender can sell it if neither you nor the guarantor can pay.

 A guarantor is usually a family member, but it doesn’t necessarily have to be.